 It was not long before news of the planned offshore station directed at the north of Sweden reached the press.
-The Stockholm evening newspaper Aftonbladt first broke the story in late November 1959 with the headline DOLLAR MILLIONAIRE BACKS COMMERCIAL RADIO IN THE BALTIC. (see NewsStand, left).
+The Stockholm evening newspaper Aftonbladt first broke the story on 27th November 1959 with the headline DOLLAR MILLIONAIRE BACKS COMMERCIAL RADIO IN THE BALTIC. (see NewsStand, left).

 American financial backing for the project was not actually secured until January 1960 and at the same time Jack Kotschack was appointed General Manager of the planned new station.
 Gordon McLendon agreed to act as a consultant, strictly on a non-